2024 United States presidential election in Maine

-Harris won Maine at-large by about 6.9%, worse than Biden but better than Clinton, and with the largest raw vote total of any presidential candidate in the state's history.
-Maine was the only state where Harris received the most raw votes of any candidate in the state's history up to 2024.
-Maine also had one of the smallest swings, swinging rightward by just 2%.
+Most polls and analysts accurately predicted Maine to remain in the Democratic camp at large in the 2024 election.
+Indeed, Harris won Maine at-large by about 6.9%, worse than Biden but better than Clinton, and with the largest raw vote total of any presidential candidate in the state's history.
+As expected, Harris won Maine's 1st congressional district while Trump won Maine's 2nd congressional district, both with majorities of the vote.